Abhinav501/groovy-example/README.md

 While the coding example is rather small I deliberately chose a very structured approach where:

-- There is a parser class for each data file that needs parsing.
+- There is a parser class for each data file that needs parsing. (alternatively each of the classes could have been reduced to just a function as no state is saved).
 - There is a model class for each type of data objects collected from the parsed files.
 - There are unit tests for every class of the project.